-Improvements Program to schedule the provision of services, the townships and village can inform officials.
-This planning function is a continuous process, which does not terminate upon completion of this plan.
+Village can inform developers when and how development or re-development of particular parcels officials.
+This planning function is a continuous process, which does not terminate upon completion of this Plan.
 Communities are in a constant state of evolution and planning should be an on-going process of identification, adjustment, and resolution of identified concerns, problems, and challenges.
-To pursue this role to its fullest extent the Planning Commissions should review and update this plan on a regular basis.
+To pursue this role to its fullest extent the Planning Commissions should review and update this Plan on a regular basis.
 Furthermore, the Planning Commissions may wish to pursue planning efforts with a more specific focus, such as: